 Modern Slavery Act Statement

-This is Capital & Regional plc’s first statement under the Modern Slavery Act 2015 (the “Act”) which applies to companies and partnerships which have a global turnover in excess of £36 million and conduct any of their business in the UK.
-As required by the Act, the statement reports on the steps that the Company has taken during the financial year ended 30 December 2016 to ensure that slavery and human trafficking is not taking place in any of our supply chains or in any part of our own business.
+Last year, Capital & Regional published its first modern slavery and human rights report.
+This year’s report provides an update on progress and risk assessments completed.
+This is Capital & Regional plc’s statement under the Modern Slavery Act 2015 (the “Act”) which applies to companies and partnerships which have a global turnover in excess of £36 million and conduct any of their business in the UK.
+As required by the Act, the statement reports on the steps that the Company has taken during the financial year ended 30 December 2017 to ensure that slavery and human trafficking is not taking place in any of our supply chains or in any part of our own business.

-Capital & Regional is a real estate investment trust (REIT) listed on the London Stock Exchange and with a secondary listing on the Johannesburg Stock Exchange.
+Capital & Regional is a UK focused retail property REIT specialising in community shopping centres that dominate their catchment, serving the non-discretionary and value orientated needs of their local communities.
+Capital & Regional is listed on the main market of the London Stock Exchange and has a secondary listing on the Johannesburg Stock Exchange.

 Internal Business Assessment

-Based on our internal risk assessment, we consider that the risk of any slavery or human trafficking in the employment of our employees is low.
+Based on our internal risk assessment and standards review, we consider that the risk of any slavery or human trafficking in the employment of our employees remains low.

 We have a number of policies and procedures in place that we believe promote a culture and behaviours in keeping with the Act’s objectives.
 These are all set out in our staff handbook and include: